Monitor content you distribute with Configuration Manager

 In the results pane, switch to the Details tab.
 It displays status information for the distribution point.

 Configuration Manager doesn't enable this optional feature by default.
-You must enable the Client Peer Cache feature before using it.
+Before you can use it, enable the Client Peer Cache feature.
 For more information, see Enable optional features from updates.

 Also use the report, Client Data Sources - Summarization, to view a summary of the client data sources for each boundary group.